ian-stoneware/Dijkstra-using-Fibonacci-Heap-with-Working-Set-Property/README.md

 ## Description
 This project implements Dijkstra's algorithm for finding the shortest path in a weighted graph.
 It includes both the naive approach, an optimized version using a Fibonacci heap and another optimized version using a Fibonacci heap with Working Set Property.
+Dijkstra’s Algorithm:
+- 1. Naïve Implementation: A simple array-based approach.
+- 2. Fibonacci Heap Optimization: An advanced implementation using a Fibonacci Heap to improve efficiency.
+- 3. Fibonacci Heap with Working Set Property: A further optimization leveraging the locality of reference.

 ## Installation
 To use this project, follow these steps: